Nickbot606/clenv/README.md

 `clenv show ns`

 Note that if you change your current namespace, it will not create said namespace until you have stored at least one file into that space.

-### dump
-dump will write the env/entry to a file.
-It will use the name of the entry + the file extension it had upon storing it into the database.
+Use this function to also see who your recipients are by doing the following:
-`clenv dump test.txt`
+`clenv show keyring`

-If you have a file which is named identically and you choose to write this file, it will overwrite your current file so please be careful.

 ### rm
 rm removes the entry from the currently selected namespace.
 `clenv rm test.txt`

 ### add
-adds a user to the keyring
+adds a user to the keyring.
+Note that this will not update your config to the new rsa public and private keys.
+But it will add their private key to your current working directory.
 `clenv add alice`

+note: You can also use "add" to rotate your key if an identical name is entered.

 ### remove
 remove removes a user from the keyring.
 `clenv remove alice`

-# Roadmap
+# Features roadmap
 1. Windows version (without the need for wsl)
 2. Unit testing/integration testing
 3. Database obfuscation so that if you do not have a private key, you cannot read namespaces or entries in the database.
-4. Ability to sync with cloud services such as s3 or other online
+4. Ability to sync with cloud services such as s3 or other online services.
 5. Furhter hardening of features and make it more ergonomic to use (more arguments, flags, better error checking and cleanup of code)
 6. Colored arguments so errors are easier to read
 7. Add properties to recipients (such as read only permissions).
+8. Go from single threaded RocksDB to multithreaded.
+9. Ability to merge users and keys between databases.
+10. Possibly add a TUI or some type of other interactive way to use the toolset?